Riemann-Hilbert problems for the resolved conifold: Double and triple sine functions

 The following reflection properties will be needed later.

 \begin{prop} When $\Im(\omega_1/\omega_2)>0$ and $z\in \bC$ the following relations hold

 where $x_2$ and $q_2$ are defined in \eqref{bore}. \end{prop}

 \begin{proof} We start with \eqref{reff}.
-For definiteness, we can assume that $z$ and the $\omega_1,\omega_2$ lie close to the positive real axis: since the right-hand side of our relation clearly defines an analytic function for $\Im(\omega_1/\omega_2)>0$, the result follows in general by analytic continuation.
-The contour $C$ defining the integral representation \eqref{homeagain} can be rotated to point along a different ray $\ell=\bR_{>0} \cdot r$, providing that it does not hit the rays spanned by $2\pi i/\omega_i$ where the poles of the integrand lie, and providing that for $s\in \ell$, which ensures that the integrand decays exponentially as $|s|\to \infty$ with $s\in \pm \ell$.
-Note that for small enough $|z|$ the conditions \eqref{l} are equivalent to the assumption that the half-plane centered on $\ell$ contains the points $\omega_i^{-1}$ and $z^{-1}$.
+Note first that the contour $C$ defining the integral representation \eqref{homeagain} can be rotated to point along a different ray $\ell=\bR_{>0} \cdot r$, providing that it does not hit the rays spanned by $2\pi i/\omega_i$ where the poles of the integrand lie, and providing that for $s\in \ell$, which ensures that the integrand decays exponentially as $|s|\to \infty$ with $s\in \pm \ell$.
+For small enough $|z|$ the conditions \eqref{l} are equivalent to the assumption that the half-plane centered on $\ell$ contains the points $\omega_i^{-1}$ and $z^{-1}$.

+For definiteness, we can assume that $z$ and $\omega_1,\omega_2$ lie close but not on the positive real axis: since the right-hand side of our relation defines an analytic function for $\Im(\omega_1/\omega_2)>0$, the result will follow in general by analytic continuation.
+The term $F(z+\omega_2\b\omega_12,\omega_2)$ is thus covered by the integral representation \eqref{homeagain}.
+To give a similar description of the term $F(z\b\omega_1,-\omega_2)$ we can use the homogeneity property of $F(z\b\omega_1,\omega_2)$ to rotate $z$, $\omega_1$ and $-\omega_2$ into the right-hand half-plane.
+The result is an integral representation whose contour is a rotation of $C$ which points along the negative imaginary axis.

-Consulting Figure \ref{fig2} it is easy to see that where $C_-$ and $C_+$ are rotations of our standard contour $C$ whose positive directions lie along small clockwise (resp. anti-clockwise) perturbations of the ray $\bR_{>0} \cdot 2\pi i/\omega_2$.
+Consulting Figure \ref{fig2} it is now easy to see that where $C_-$ and $C_+$ are rotations of our standard contour $C$ whose positive directions lie along small clockwise, respectively anti-clockwise, perturbations of the ray $\bR_{<0} \cdot 2\pi i/\omega_2$.
 Since the integrands differ only by a sign, the expression in the exponential is just the sum of residues at the points $s=2\pi i m/\omega_2$ for $m\in \bZ\setminus \{0\}$, taken with a positive or negative sign depending on the sign of $m$.
 This residue is

 Thus we obtain an expression

 which completes the proof of \eqref{reff}.

 To prove \eqref{refg} we follow the same strategy.
 Under the same conditions as before we get Once again the integrands differ only by a sign, so the expression in the exponential is just the sum of the residues at the points $s=2\pi i m/\omega_2$ for $m\in \bZ\setminus \{0\}$, taken with a positive or negative sign depending on the sign of $m$.
 This time the residue is